Haryana Heroes Martyrdom Day | Shaheed Diwas

 Martyrs Day in Haryana is dedicated not only to Rao Tula Ram but also to all other people who gave their lives for the freedom and independence of their land.
 This day is marked by wreath-laying ceremonies at memorials to fallen soldiers.
 Various educational and cultural programs are held to remind the residents of Haryana of their glorious past and people who have left an indelible mark on its history.

 State functions are held at the war memorial in the John Hall on the Civil lines Road, Gurgaon.
 The function is attended by the Chief Minister of the state and other government officers.
-Various shows, fairs, and flea markets are organized on this day and people travel from different corners of Haryana to witness this celebration, a symbol of Haryana’s bravery.
+Various shows, fairs, and flea markets are organized on this day.
+People travel from different corners of Haryana to witness this celebration, a symbol of Haryana’s bravery.